- Jan 22, 2008

 How do you like the new machine?
 I have the same max spec'd one on order right now to replace my mid-2010 MBP.

-Here is from my 2015 2.7/8GB/256GB also samsung ssd:
+4-lane PCIe for sure.
+Now I'm starting to wish I had an early 2015.Here is from my 2015 2.7/8GB/256GB also samsung ssd:

 faster SSD helps in every way!
 Especially when you go from deep sleep to hibernation and back.
 Great for writing out to disk when out of memory.
 Great for apps such as video editing as well even though the dual core processor is less ideal than a quad core.

 ??I never bothered pricing the BTO models. $2700 plus tax for a dual-core processor, 13 inch non QHD display and an integrated Iris Graphics 6100 GPU?
 Oh my...

 It's a great machine.
 Why would you pick on someone else's buying decision?